vkurt/PhantasmaVanityAddressTool/Readme.md

+Of course!
+Here is the content of the `README.md` file, formatted in raw Markdown for easy copying and pasting to GitHub.

 # Phantasma Vanity Address Generator

 This is an experimental command-line tool designed to generate Phantasma addresses that contain a specific, desired pattern.
 It's built to assist users in creating personalized addresses for the Phantasma blockchain.